paulalesius/guix-rust/README.md

 - Clippy
 - Miri
 - Rust-demangler
+- Llvm-tools bundled with the source code, as a package output
 - Nightly enabled for the stable release, to use the -Z flags
 - Built using the latest llvm-14 and gcc-12